 Sixth critical issue.
 Access control and SoD conflicts.
 Few would try to argue that the SAP is immune to security system attacks and sensitive business data is well protected from the actions of adversaries.
-Now you have a chance to get to learn about some of the basic operations one can perform to bring the SAP information security to a higher level.
+Now you have a chance to learn about some of the basic operations one can perform to bring the SAP information security to a higher level.
 The goal of the ERPScan team is to help IT personnel make critical decisions while identifying technologies and strategies to increase the cybersecurity in the business.
 The ERPScan team publishes a variety of original content written by IT professionals as a way to increase infosec specialists’ productivity around the world.
 Today, we’re going to speak about the sixth critical issue (see the list of critical issues in our first article ) and the related steps.

 There is a number of various functions in the SAP system implemented through programs, transactions, and reports.
 The access to these objects must be restricted by means of setting up various authorization values.
 They should define the types of users and objects allowed to have access as well as the ways to get access.
 In case users are allowed to perform critical actions, they can attack the SAP system, escalate their privileges or steal critical data.
 A typical example is that a user can have access to transaction that changes access rights or access to the transaction that allows a user to read any table.

 Segregation of Duties (SoD) is a method of the protection that prevents conflicts of interests or, in other words, having two or more access rights.
 The matter is, if they are granted together this can lead to fraud actions.
 A classic illustration would be having a right to create Payment Order and simultaneously to approve it.
 Thus, SoD helps to segregate incompatible responsibilities.